-South Korea: Impeached President Park to meet with prosecutors
+South Korea: Park 'deeply apologizes' as she meets with prosecutors

 - She is accused of abuse of power connected to an ongoing corruption investigation

-(CNN)South Korea's ousted President Park Geun-hye will meet with prosecutors Tuesday, the first time since she lost her executive immunity.
+(CNN)South Korea's ousted President Park Geun-hye met with prosecutors Tuesday, the first time since she lost her executive immunity.

+"I deeply apologize to the citizens, I will fully cooperate with the investigation," she said outside the prosecutors' offices in Seoul.

 Park is being investigated over her involvement in a scandal that has roiled South Korean politics for months and ended her presidency on March 10.